 - More than 1 second has elapsed since the UE camped on the current serving cell.

-For a UE performing slice-based cell reselection if a best cell in a frequency fulfils the above criteria for cell reselection based on re-selection priority for the frequency and NSAG derived according to clause 5.2.4.11, but this cell does not support the NSAG (see clause 5.2.4.11), the UE shall re-derive a re-selection priority for the frequency by considering the NSAG(s) supported by this cell (rather than those of the corresponding NR frequency) according to clause 5.2.4.11.
-This reselection priority is used for a maximum of 300 seconds, or until new information of NSAG(s) and their priorities are received from NAS.
-UE shall ensure the cell reselection criteria above are fulfilled based on the newly derived priorities.

 Cell reselection to a higher priority RAT/frequency shall take precedence over a lower priority RAT/frequency if multiple cells of different priorities fulfil the cell reselection criteria.

 If more than one cell meets the above criteria, the UE shall reselect a cell as follows: